DavideRossi1/AdvancedHPC-Project/Distributed_MatMul/README.md

 ![naiveall](imgs/results/naiveAll.png)

-As we can see, the entire execution time is occupied by the computation of the product.
+As we can see, almost all the execution time is occupied by the computation of the product.
 Let's try to remove it to see how the other parts behave:

 ![naivenomult](imgs/results/naiveNomult.png)

-Excluding `dGemm` time, `init` and `gather` seem to be the most time consuming parts of the code (still nearly 2 orders of magnitude far from product part though).
-Also, `gather` reaches a peak with 16 processes, possibly due to the computational resources' physical position (in different trials, with different allocated nodes, gather time varied a lot).
-In order to understand how the code scales with the size, let's also plot the results for 10000x10000 matrices:
+Excluding `dGemm` time, `init` and `gather` seem to be the most time consuming parts of the code (still nearly 2 orders of magnitude far from product part though). `init` is scaling a bit, but the matrix is way too small to expect something better.

+In order to understand how the code scales with the size, let's also have a look at the results for 10000x10000 matrices: since the algorithm complexity is $O(N^3)$, we expect `dGemm` part to grow about 8 times:

 ![naive10000](imgs/results/naive10000.png)